camercadop/drf-enterprise-information-platform/apps/users/README.md

 - Each membership has exactly one `TenantRole`.
 Roles are defined per tenant independently.
 - `is_admin` on membership avoids querying role permissions for the most common privilege check.
 - `UserProfile` separates mutable personal data from the auth table to reduce migration churn.
+- Deleting a `TenantRole` that has active memberships is blocked (`PROTECT`) to prevent orphaned references.